earthly/earthly/examples/cache-command/README.md

 Take a look at the Earthfiles in these examples to see how they work.

-Feel free to reach out via Github Issue or on our [Community Slack channel](https://earthly.dev/slack) if you have any questions or ideas.
+Feel free to reach out via GitHub Issue or on our [Community Slack channel](https://earthly.dev/slack) if you have any questions or ideas.
 Thanks for using Earthly!